Niobium–tin: Notable uses

 The central solenoid and toroidal field superconducting magnets for the planned experimental ITER fusion reactor use niobium–tin as a superconductor.
 The central solenoid coil will produce a field of 13.5 T. The toroidal field coils will operate at a maximum field of 11.8 T. Estimated use is 600 MT of Nb3Sn strands and 250 metric tonnes of NbTi strands.

 At the Large Hadron Collider at CERN, extra-strong quadrupole magnets (for focussing beams) made with niobium–tin are being installed in key points of the accelerator between late 2018 and early 2020.
 Niobium tin had been proposed in 1986 as an alternative to niobium–titanium, since it allowed coolants less complex than superfluid helium, but this was not pursued in order to avoid delays while competing with the then-planned US-led Superconducting Super Collider.

-Niobium tin composite wire
+Composite wire

 Mechanically, Nb3Sn is extremely brittle and thus cannot be easily drawn into a wire, which is necessary for winding superconducting magnets.
 To overcome this, wire manufacturers typically draw down composite wires containing ductile precursors.
 The "internal tin" process includes separate alloys of Nb, Cu and Sn.
 The "bronze" process contains Nb in a copper–tin bronze matrix.
 With both processes the strand is typically drawn to final size and coiled into a solenoid or cable before heat treatment.
 It is only during heat treatment that the Sn reacts with the Nb to form the brittle, superconducting niobium–tin compound.
 The powder-in-tube process is also used.

 The high field section of modern NMR magnets are composed of niobium–tin wire.